-- 1. The humanities elective requirement must be satisfied by completing one 3-credit conceptual humanities course that offers breadth of knowledge.
+- 1. The information technology elective requirement can be satisfied by courses with the following prefixes: - 2.
+ITD, ITE, ITN and ITP. - 3.
+The humanities elective requirement must be satisfied by completing one 3-credit conceptual humanities course that offers breadth of knowledge.
 Additional humanities electives may be conceptual or applied with a focus on skills, techniques and procedures.
-See the list of approved conceptual and applied humanities electives located elsewhere in the catalog. - 2.
-Prior to completion of the program students must demonstrate computer competence by completing ITE 115 or other approved means.
-Students may be required to provide proof of certain vaccinations prior to entering child care facilities or schools for their supervised internship. - 3.
+See the list of approved conceptual and applied humanities electives located elsewhere in the catalog. - 4.
+Transfer to Four-Year Colleges and Universities Students should consult their academic advisors and their intended transfer institutions for specific direction in course selection.
+Required courses for any major at four-year institutions may vary. - 5.
 Part-time students should consult their faculty advisors regarding appropriate course sequences.